 In order to thrive and regain the state of blissful unity, we must move forward, we must take the next step up that spiraling staircase.
 Our faith in the forces of the market are no substitute for an immovable faith in the All Father, but this is where we have arrived.
 Adam Smith’s invisible hand cannot replace Neptune’s triton, but for many it has.
 To restore the lost paradise we must rediscover one another, we must reconnect with highest forms of human potential, we must abandon the false idolatry of materialism, and we must learn to see through the eyes of others as if they were our own.

-Legend of both the savannah and the big top, the elephant lends itself easily to fairy tales and folklore; but take a close look at the iconography of Ganesh and you’ve got a regular circus of mythological exegesis.
-(And if you’re into that sort of thing, you’ll also want to take at look at our article on the meaning of the Mandala, and be sure to check out our article on Bamboo Symbolism and Mythology as well.)Lord Ganesh
+Legend of both the savannah and the big top, the elephant lends itself easily to fairy tales and folklore.
+But take a close look at the iconography of Ganesh and you’ve got a regular circus of mythological exegesis.

 Something about the face of an elephant, it never looks angry, never overly worried.
 And what good is wisdom, worldly or spiritual, without the ability to relax and laugh at your own shortcomings?
 Ganesh’s healthy, round belly reiterates this air of joviality.
-He is one who laughs often and enjoys life, not overly concerned with asceticism and self-abnegation, unlike many other religious teachers.A show of hands
+He is one who laughs often and enjoys life, not overly concerned with asceticism and self-abnegation, unlike many other religious teachers.A show of hands: What is Ganesh holding?

 Now, for some deeper layers of meaning, let’s have a look at Ganesh’s busy hands.
 The Indian deities are notorious for their many arms and hands, and hands are such an essential and defining characteristic of man as a species.
 (Consider the linguistic root of words like manual, from the latin manu, for hand.)
 This many-handedness, for me, signifies the super-human status of the gods.
 Not non-human, as western theology often suggests, dividing us from them (or from Him), but more than human, possessing our vital characteristics, only more so.